Anisotropic Core-Shell Swift Heavy Ion Tracks in beta-Ga2O3: Results

-In addition, the RDF of final intermediate shell (Region~3) closely resemble those observed in the track core formed at a lower $S_\mathrm{e}$ of 10~keV/nm (Region~1).
-Accordingly, the ion track induced by the highest $S_\mathrm{e}$ can be inferred to consist of three structurally distinct forms of \ce{Ga2O3}: an amorphous core (Region~2), a $\gamma$-phase shell (Region~3), and the surrounding pristine $\beta$ matrix.

-Building on the above analysis of local structural responses, we next examine how these atomic-scale transformations manifest at the mesoscale in the form of ion-track morphology.
-Figure~\ref{fig:ion-track} shows the final-state oxygen lattice-order maps for SHI irradiation perpendicular to the \hkl(100) plane at increasing electronic energy loss $S_\mathrm{e}$.
+Building on the analysis described above of the local structural responses, we next examine how these atomic-scale transformations manifest at the mesoscale in the form of ion-track morphology.
+Fig.~\ref{fig:ion-track} shows the final-state oxygen lattice-order maps for SHI irradiation perpendicular to the \hkl(100) plane with increasing $S_\mathrm{e}$.
 A clear sequence of distinct structural responses is identified as $S_\mathrm{e}$ increases.
-At low $S_\mathrm{e}$ (3 keV/nm), the transient lattice disorder induced by electronic excitation fully recovers, leaving the crystalline framework essentially intact.
+At low $S_\mathrm{e}$ (3~keV/nm), the transient lattice disorder induced by electronic excitation fully recovers, leaving the crystalline framework essentially intact.
 At intermediate $S_\mathrm{e}$ (10 keV/nm), partial melting followed by recrystallization gives rise to a metastable $\gamma$-\ce{Ga2O3} phase within the irradiated region.
 At high $S_\mathrm{e}$ (18 keV/nm and 44 keV/nm), a well-defined core-shell ion-track morphology emerges, consisting of a highly disordered or amorphous core surrounded by a recrystallized shell dominated by the $\gamma$ phase.
 This progression underscores the strong dependence of SHI-induced structural evolution on the deposited electronic energy density.
 Notably, the spatial distribution of FCC O atoms becomes strongly anisotropic at the highest $S_\mathrm{e}$, suggesting that the resulting ion-track morphology is highly sensitive to crystallographic orientation.
-To move beyond qualitative visualization, we employ the local configurational entropy~\cite{ovitostukowski2009visualization, SFliu2026anisotropic} as a mesoscale structural descriptor to quantitatively compare ion-track morphologies formed under SHI irradiation, also perpendicular to four representative crystallographic planes, \hkl(100), \hkl(010), \hkl(001), and \hkl(-201) of $\beta$-\ce{Ga2O3}.